eclipse/buildship/docs/user/Faq.md

 # Frequently Asked Questions

-### Q. Running Java compilation tasks fails with `Could not find tools.jar`, how can I fix this
+### Q. Running Java compilation tasks fails with `Could not find tools.jar`, how can I fix this?

 By default, Buildship uses whatever Java runtime you started Eclipse with.
 If that runtime is only a JRE, then no compiler is available.
 We recommend you specify your Java home in the `~/.gradle/gradle.properties` file, using the `org.gradle.java.home` property.
 This property will be honored both when running from Eclipse and when running from the command line.